-Our audit committee is comprised of Peter Lewis, John Challis.
-Peter Jensen, and Geoff MacKay.
+Our audit committee is comprised of Peter Lewis, John Challis, David Hall, and Geoff MacKay.
 The audit committee reviews and approves the scope of the audit procedures employed by our independent auditors, reviews the results of the auditor's examination, the scope of audits, the auditor's opinion on the adequacy of internal controls and quality of financial reporting and our accounting and reporting principles, policies and practices, as well as our accounting, financial and operating controls.
 The audit committee also reports to the board of directors with respect to such matters and recommends the selection of independent auditors.
-Before financial statements that are to be submitted to the shareholders at an annual general meeting are considered by the board of directors, such financial statements are submitted to the audit committee on the financial statements is submitted to the board of directors.
+Before financial statements that are to be submitted to the shareholders at an annual general meeting are considered by the board of directors, such financial statements are submitted to the audit committee for review, following which the report of the audit committee on the financial statements is submitted to the board of directors.